RicardoWUlei/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 Hints:

-To define a custom exception, we need to define a class inherited from Exception.
+To define a custom exception, we need to define a class inherited from `Exception`.

 Solution:
 ```python